tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 Use the debugger to help fix a problem with our program:

 It is currently possible to add duplicate items.
 Instead of adding duplicated the quantity should increase by one.

+1. In this exercise, you will revisit your work from exercise 2 (the note taking app).
+You will need to copy in your fixed code from "ex2.js" (or "ex2-fixed.js") into the "ex3.js" file, as your starting point.

+2. Using what you learned about `prototype` to construct an object instance, modify your previous code to not use module/encapsulation pattern, but instead create a `this` based object.
+Your public API should stay the same from exercise 2 (although everything will be public now).
+The main difference will be that you have a constructor function called "NotesManager" (or whatever), and then you will need to create an instance of that object, and can call it something useful, like "myNotes".

+3. Pay particular attention to your event handlers and what we learned about how `this` gets reassigned.
+What have we learned about how to fix that?

+4. Because a `this` based object does not have "private" (encapsulated) data, your data will be publicly available on the instance, as well as all your helper methods.
+How does this change the maintainability and robustness of your code and implementation?

+5. What benefits do you see to structuring your code this (`prototype`-based) way?
+What are the tradeoffs?